theRealScoobaSteve/battleships/README.md

 - copy the id of the API container
 - run ```docker exec -it <docker_container_id> npx typeorm migrations:run```
 - go to localhost:3000

+Edge cases missed:

+- ships can randomly generate on top of each other
+- players can shoot whenever they want with no constraints
+- win detection does not reset game